jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (f) to perform such other duties as may be prescribed by or under this Act or any other Act.

 ### 427 Delegation of functions of care and protection co-ordinator or youth justice co-ordinator to social worker
-(1) A care and protection co-ordinator or a youth justice co-ordinator may, from time to time, delegate to any social worker (being a social worker who is, in the opinion of that co-ordinator, suitable by reason of his or her training or experience to carry out that function or power) any function or power of that co-ordinator under this Act.
+(1) A care and protection co-ordinator or a youth justice co-ordinator may, from time to time, delegate to any social worker (being a social worker who is, in the opinion of that co-ordinator, suitable by reason of that social worker’s training or experience to carry out that function or power) any function or power of that co-ordinator under this Act.
 (1A) Subsection (1) does not apply to a care and protection co-ordinator, or to a youth justice co-ordinator, who is an employee of an approved service (as defined in section 423(1A)﻿(b)).
 (2) Every delegation under subsection (1)—
   (a) shall be in writing: